 In general, writing on average 5 megabytes per second works in most cases, and writing on average 50 megabytes per second will almost always result in failure, especially if memory usage nears maximum allowed or if a new node needs to initialize itself.

-During system upgrades or in a high-availability setup in case of node failure, a new Redis node needs to be synchronized with current master.
-The new node starts with an empty state, connects to the master, and asks the master to send full copy of its current state.
+During system upgrades or in a high-availability setup in case of node failure, a new Redis node needs to be synchronized with the current master.
+The new node starts with an empty state, connects to the master, and asks the master to send a full copy of its current state.
 After getting the full copy, the new node starts following the replication stream from the master to fully synchronize.

 Initial synchronization implementation is CPU intensive, and - because Redis does not split the workload between multiple CPU cores - the maximum transfer speed is usually around 50 megabytes per second.
 Additionally, the new node persists data initially on disk, and does a separate loading phase, which is in the low hundreds of megabytes per second.
 For a 20 gigabyte data set the initial sync phase takes around 6 minutes with today’s hardware, and it cannot be much faster.

 Once initial sync is complete the new node starts following the replication stream from the master.
 Replication log size is set to 10% of the total memory Redis can use.
-For a 28 gigabyte plan it is just under 2 gigabytes.
+For a 28 gigabyte plan, it is just under 2 gigabytes.

-If the amount of changes that happen during the 6 minutes of the initial sync is larger than the replication log size, the new node is not be able to start following the replication log stream, and it needs to do new initial sync.
+If the amount of changes that happen during the 6 minutes of the initial sync is larger than the replication log size, the new node is not able to start following the replication log stream, and it needs to do new initial sync.

-Aiven does not have a rate limit traffic for Redis services because limiting only the relevant write operations requires specialized Redis proxy, and restricting all traffic can affect non-write traffic.
+Aiven does not have a rate limit traffic for Redis services because limiting only the relevant write operations requires a specialized Redis proxy, and restricting all traffic can affect non-write traffic.